Dans-labs/ddps-docs/docs/index.md

 1. The <b>Author</b> logs in into the landingpage of the dataset that it owns on the **Web Repository** (authorized user).
 2. The authorized <b>Author</b> presses an archival-button, to start a Long Term Preservation (LTP) request for this dataset on the landingpage.
 3. The **Web Repository** (Data Node) sends a Linked Data Notification (LDN) Offer `as:Offer` to the LDN inbox `ldp:inbox` of the **Archival Bot** (Service Node).
-The payload MUST hold the landingpage URL `sorg:AboutPage` of the scholary object/dataset.
+The payload MUST hold the landingpage URL `sorg:AboutPage` of the scholarly object/dataset.
 This is by convention in both Event Notifications and COAR Notify.
 Also, providing the PID as a `ietf:cite-as` relation, together with the landing page URL is mandated by both specifications.
 This way all the associated resources can be found and retrieved by using FAIR Signposting discovery methods (12).

 #### *as:Offer (3)*:
-In this example, the request for an LTP archival request is initated by the authorized author, 'Some Author' (identified in the payload as the actor).
+In this example, the request for an LTP archival request is initiated by the authorized author, 'Some Author' (identified in the payload as the actor).
 The origin identifies the system that sends the message on behalf of the actor.
 From the Event Notifications specification it is mandatory to supply at least one AS2 core type, which is `as:Document`.

 | Requirements | Properties                              |